 - Involves no drilling

-- Easy to apply – its brushed on
+- Easy to apply – its brushed on the tooth surface

 - Shown by clinical studies show to be more effective than Sodium Fluoride at arresting cavities